Canada Accessibility Plan & Feedback Process

 Delta is subject to applicable sections of Part 2, Service Requirements Applicable to Carriers, of the Accessible Transportation for Persons with Disabilities Regulations (SOR/2019-244).

-Delta has developed a partnership with individuals with disabilities providing feedback on a myriad of accessibility issues.
-This relationship helps Delta develop, plan, and implement programs, practices and procedures that are important to the disability community.
-Delta’s Advisory Board on Disability regularly partners with Delta’s Manager, DOT and Regulatory Compliance on projects, and in-person and virtual board meetings giving Delta leaders the opportunity to get to know them, interact with them, and better understand the impact we have on them as travelers with disabilities.
+Delta has established a partnership with individuals with disabilities for the purpose of obtaining feedback on a broad range of accessibility-related issues.
+This relationship supports Delta’s development, planning, and implementation of programs, practices, and procedures that affect travelers with disabilities.
+Delta’s Advisory Board on Disability regularly collaborates with Delta’s Management, DOT and Regulatory Compliance on projects, as well as through in-person and virtual board meetings.
+These engagements provide Delta leaders with opportunities to interact with board participants and to better understand the impact of Delta’s programs, practices, and services on travelers with disabilities.

-Delta consulted with members of the Advisory Board on Disability in the development of this plan.
-Specific feedback from these individuals was included in this plan on areas related to diversity of suppliers, clarity on inflight entertainment, and seating requirements.
+Delta consulted with members of the Advisory Board on Disability and Accessible Travel and our own employees in the development of this plan.
+Specific feedback from these individuals was included in this plan on areas related to diversity of suppliers, clarity on in-flight entertainment, and seating requirements.
 Below are the expressions provided by some of those participating in this review:

 Customer Response Programs